 There are very few applications that the Lithic Gloves don't excel in.
 They are warm enough for most resort-bound skiers and riders, keeping your hands toasty when temperatures dip to around 0F or possibly even colder, depending on how warm your body runs.
 We found that they were fantastic in stormy or wet conditions, with everyone appreciating their above average dexterity.

 The Fission is an extremely versatile glove.
-It is highly weather resistant and warm enough for most resort skiing or snowboarding; what sets it apart is how dexterous it is and how warm and compact it is for its warmth.
+It is highly weather resistant and warm enough for resort skiing or snowboarding; what sets it apart is how dexterous it is and how warm and compact it is for its mobility.
 Tester Ian Nicholson has climbed WI5 in these gloves and all of our review staff loved them for backcountry skiing where their packability and superb dexterity were an asset.
-They are also an incredible resort model.

 Value and the Bottom Line